 Those who are attracted to Experience love a good adventure!
 They thrive when adapting to change and abhor routine.
 Their minds need to be stimulated, their hearts engaged, and their sense of adventure peaked.
 They like to learn and evolve.
 Unfortunately, they also often jump ship before completing a task, easily get frustrated, and blow into town promising ten things and only deliver on three because they are invited to Tahiti before they get around to item four.
 They are wonderful event planners, storytellers, and can come up with the most romantic and marvelous dates.

-All four Emotional Appeals have upsides and downsides.
+All four Emotional Magnets have upsides and downsides.
 For example, someone drawn to Safety in a best-case scenario is a well-balanced individual with an organized life.
 In a worst-case scenario, they are constantly worrying about things—needing safety where there is none.

-While most of us have one main Emotional Appeal (in some cases: two), we all have a little bit of everything.
+While most of us have one main Emotional Magnet (in some cases: two), we all have a little bit of everything.
 You might be Achievement driven in your career but be more drawn to Safety in your personal life.
 Humans are multifaceted individuals.

 Imagine inviting someone for a trip to Bali.
 You tell them the trip will be an adventure, you’ve only booked a hotel for the first two nights, you’ll drive around the island on a scooter, and find the best beaches for surfing.

 Now, if this person is driven by Experience—great.
 They’ll jump on the opportunity.
 If, on the other hand, they’re driven by Safety, they’ll want to know upfront where they’re staying.
-They’ll want to know that it’s safe to drive a scooter on Bali.
+They’ll want to know that it’s safe to drive a scooter in Bali.
 They’ll likely want to know if any vaccines are needed for the trip and if you’ve bought health and trip insurance.

 If it’s a person driven by Value, they’ll want to know if the accommodation will either provide quality for the money invested or give them a bang for their bucks.
 Is food cheap or expensive?
 What’s the quality of food like?
 How about the airplane tickets?
 What airline is it?
 What are the perks of flying with that airline?
 And will the experience of going to Bali be worth the overall price tag and time invested?
 Will the activities you partake in and the people you hang with be worth it?